No Sweat First Bet Up to $400!

 How to Bet on the Super Bowl Point Spread

 Super Bowl spreads require bettors to choose between taking points with an underdog or laying points on the favourite.
-The odds can vary considerably, with a range stretching from evens all the way up to 21 points on a very lopsided contest.
+Let’s take a look at a hypothetical example for this year’s NFL Championship clash:

 • Kansas City Chiefs (-2.5)